kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## "materialstore" documentation

-I would publish 2 sets of documentation with examples to describe how to use the `materialstore` library to implement "Visual Testing".
-The following repository contains sample codes and documentation of the `materialstore` API (yet TODO).
-The examples run on Gradle + Selenium WebDriver + Apache HttpClient, outside Katalon Studio.
+The following repository contains sample codes and documentation of the `materialstore` API.
+The sample codes are written in Java, run on Gradle + Selenium WebDriver + Apache HttpClient.

 - [materialstore-examples](https://kazurayam.github.io/materialstore-examples/)

 ## Examples in Katalon Studio

 Here I will present 3 examples which show how to use the `materialstore` library in Kataloon Studio.
-I aimed 2 of 3 examples replace the previous ["Visual Testing in Katalon Studio"](https://github.com/kazurayam/VisualTestingInKatalonStudio) achievements.
+I intend these will supercede my previous ["Visual Testing in Katalon Studio"](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.

 ### Creating a project, resolving external dependencies

-You can make a new Katalon Studio project, import the required external dependencies, and write your Test Cases for "Visual Testing".
-Let me describe it first.
+You can create a new Katalon Studio project, import the required external dependencies, and write your Test Cases for "Visual Testing".
+Let me describe the procedure how to create your "Visual Testing Revived" project.

 1. Install "Gradle" build tool into your PC.
 Please follow this [guide](https://gradle.org/install/) to install Gradle on your machine.

->You can use Gradle ver 7.0 as well as ver 6.x.
+>You can use Gradle ver 7.x as well as ver 6.x.

 2. Open Katalon Studio GUI.
 Create a new project as usual in whichever directory you like.